maTWed/bash-scripts/README.md

 - vlanScan.sh --> This will scan an IP range creating two lists of the hosts that are up.
 One is just IPs and the other includes hostnames with IPs.

 - fullScan.sh --> Does a full TCP port scan then take the open ports and proceeds to do a Service & Version scan.
 Eventually, i'll tie this in with the vlanScan.sh.

+- hashSubmit.sh --> quickly submit hashes to your VT account using your api key